profanity-im/profanity-plugins/README.md

 Plugin support for Profanity is currently in development at the `plugins` branch.

-Currently supported languages for writing plugins are Python, Ruby and C.
+Currently supported languages for writing plugins are C, Python, Ruby and Lua.

 Building Profanity with plugin support
 --------------------------------------